 Gender studies offers a new way to watch films and look at the images surrounding you in your everyday world.
-Film theorists like Mulvey, Doane, and Modleski show how voyeurism and exhibitionism play a role in how women and men experience films.
-Art theorists like Berger, Bryson and Pollock also demonstrate how our way of looking is highly gendered.
-In this course, on the basis of classic Hollywood favorites, more subversive films and your own found material, we analyze how we might look differently at images of men and women.
-We will learn how visual texts organize who is to be seen and the ideal spectator, the question is how films and other texts from visual culture structure the gaze and to what effect.
-We explore genres like the nude and male pin-up, action films and melodramas as well as how whiteness/blackness and sexuality structure relations of looking.
+Film theorists like Mulvey, Doane, and Modleski show how voyeurism and exhibitionism play an important role in how female and male viewers experience films.
+Art theorists like Berger, Bryson and Pollock also demonstrate how our way of looking – at visual art works, advertisements, images in popular culture but also, disputably, at each other – is highly gendered.
+In this course, on the basis of classic Hollywood favorites, more subversive films and photography, and your own found material, we analyze how we can problematize standard(ized) ways of gendered looking and how we might look differently at images of men and women.
+We will learn how visual texts organize who is to be seen as well as the (ideal) spectator position and will analyse how films and other texts from visual culture structure the gaze and to what effect.
+We explore genres like the nude and male pin-up, action films and melodramas, (trans*)images that disrupt a binary understanding of bodies as well as how whiteness/blackness and sexuality structure relations of looking

 After completion of the course:

 the student has insight into the theoretical debate on gender and visual culture;

 the student masters the most important concepts in this discussion;